Best VPNs for Chromebook in 2024

+- Unblock streaming sites.
 Chromebooks aren’t the most powerful computers, so many people use them solely for things like streaming.
 With a VPN set up, you can get around geo-blocking and access the different global content libraries of streaming sites like Netflix, Hulu, and Amazon Prime Video.

-How to set up a VPN on a Chromebook
+How to setup a VPN on a Chromebook

-Setting up a VPN on your Chromebook is pretty easy, and there are three main methods of doing so.
+Setting up a VPN on your Chromebook is pretty easy, and there are two main methods of doing so.
 You can simply download it from the Google Play app store, use the sideloading method, or install the VPN as a browser extension.

 Here are simple step-by-step instructions for the installation methods.

-- Open the Google Play Store
+1. Open the Google Play Store.

-- Connect to your preferred server
+4. Connect to your preferred server.

 Using a VPN on Chromebook via a browser extension: